 Moisturizers specifically designed to address the signs of aging are classified as anti-aging products.
 Simply stated, anti-aging products ARE moisturizers that CLAIM to improve skin tone, texture, and radiance, while reducing wrinkling.

 Manufacturers have added active ingredients to moisturizers with the intent of improving the signs of aging; however, there is little evidence that these active ingredients are the direct cause of any improvement in fine lines and wrinkles.
-As moisturizers, anti-wrinkle creams increase hydration of the skin temporarily reducing the appearance of very fine lines.
+As moisturizers, anti-wrinkle creams may increase hydration of the skin temporarily reducing the appearance of very fine lines.
 Unfortunately, more pronounced facial wrinkles and skin folds cannot be corrected by moisturizer application.